Darling urges Labour caution over spending debate

 The Conservatives have said not to do so would be irresponsible and would set back efforts to cut the multi-billion pound deficit.

-But Mr Darling - who was chancellor between 2007 and 2010 - said the government's own spending plans were unclear and Labour should not reveal its intentions until it hears what Chancellor George Osborne is proposing.'Not working'
+But Mr Darling - who was chancellor between 2007 and 2010 - said the government's own spending plans were unclear and Labour should not reveal its intentions until it hears what Chancellor George Osborne is proposing.

 Mr Osborne will outline spending plans for 2015-6 - the first full year after the next election - in June, with further extensive cuts expected.
 The government is seeking to cut more than £80bn from public spending between 2010 and 2015 and has said austerity measures will continue to 2018.